 This phase involves deeper engagement of the industry stakeholders, particularly infrastructure managers (IMs) and railway undertakings (RUs).

 A guiding principle is that, wherever possible, all affected parties should minimise the impact on existing business processes and applications.
-In order to meet the Programme deadline of 2018, the solutions phase needs to be completed by the end of 2016.
+In order to meet the Programme deadline of 2018, the solutions phase needs to be completed by May 2017.

 - European Commission TEN-T Programme